Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Our Planet

-From the makers of landmark series Planet Earth and Blue Planet comes a groundbreaking have a look at the world we stay in: the issues the pure world faces, the options to repair these points, and examples of full rehabilitation.
+From the makers of landmark series Planet Earth and Blue Planet comes a groundbreaking look at the world we live in: the problems the natural world faces, the solutions to fix those issues, and examples of complete rehabilitation.

-Narrated by veteran pure historian and international treasure David Attenborough, this fascinating series take viewers on a journey by completely different organic realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves residing in Chernobyl’s forests.
+Narrated by veteran natural historian and global treasure David Attenborough, this fascinating series take viewers on a journey through different biological realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves living in Chernobyl’s forests.

 Watch on Netflix